tehsmyers/cfn-pyplates/docs/source/index.rst

 the time.
 Normally, that means that it would never get done.

-MetaMetrics deserves special thanks for not just allowing this to be shared, but actively encouraging it publishing.
+MetaMetrics deserves special thanks for not just allowing this to be shared, but actively encouraging its publishing.
 If that sounds like a good place to work, that's because it *is* a good place to work.

 http://www.metametricsinc.com/job-openings/